amitchell05/100-days-of-code/log.md

 **Thoughts**: It is the first time I've applied for a tech job since 2018, which was my first tech job application after graduating from LaunchCode's LC101 program.
 I'm nervous for various reasons.
 After receiving encouragement from mentors and classmates, I decided to leap.
 Geez, this year has involved me taking a TON of leaps.
 I've done so in the past in some ways, but not this frequently.

+### Day 43: October 4, 2020

+**Today's Progress**: I finished a few challenges on HackerRank.
+My critical thinking and problem-solving skills seem to be improving.

+**Thoughts**: Even though I used Google searches for understanding the math concepts of the exercises, my approach seemed to be less off than I feel they are.

 ## Saved Example

 ### Day 1: June 27, Monday